Ecosystem Framing & Alignment Workshops

 Problem-first becomes shared sense-making

 Here, you do not re-diagnose.
-You reframe and align around what is already recognised.
+You reframe and align around what is already recognized.

 The problem-first anchor shows up as: